toastedcrumpets/stator/README.md

 print(sub(funcs, {x:1, Expr('y'): 2})) # [1.0, 1.0, 0.5, 0.16666666666666666, 0.8414709848078965, 0.9092974268256817]
 ```

+# Requirements

+You need the Google test library to build the unit tests.
+The Boost
+interval library is needed for interval arithmetic support.

 # Alternatives/Similar software

 For the compile-time C++ library: